usaid-cs/yesterday-i-learned/random.md

 1. [People rate condoms on the Internet.](http://www.trojanbrands.com/en-CA/condoms/TROJAN-Her-Pleasure-Sensations-Lubricated-Condoms)
 1. Treadmills were a prison torture device, which also treaded grains (one of it uses).
 Prisoners did so for six hours a day, which led to malnutrition and death.
 Modern gyms typically allow you to stop jogging before the six hour mark. (ted.com)
 1. People prefer letters that are in their names.
 "The [Letter Preference Task](https://en.wikipedia.org/wiki/Name-letter_effect) is the second-most popular method to measure implicit self-esteem, surpassed only by the Implicit Association Test."
-1. "Peggy Hill is a horrible person.
-Every episode with a plotline centered around her involves her doing something outlandish, and she uses the good intentions of whatever she's doing to justify her selfish desires.
-For instance, she wants to be a teacher so she just becomes a nun?
-Can you imagine if your mom did stuff like that?" - /u/Venntrical
 1. [Matthew Fredrick "Matthias"](http://matthias.wikia.com/wiki/Matthias) is the CEO of Hi5 Studios.
 As it turns out, [half of everyone there is a C-something-O.](http://hi5studios.com/team/)
 1. [Dude](https://www.youtube.com/watch?v=sdYiUw-lZrk) says it matters to differentiate "GPU" from "graphics card", the card on which the GPU is soldered.
 1. All natural numbers (N) are... integers (Z), which are all rational numbers (Q), which are all real numbers (R)
 1. You can't just add an aftermarket USB to wireless charging pad without needing wireless charging everywhere.
-1. [Adjectives](https://www.infoplease.com/language-arts/grammar-and-spelling/adjectives-versus-adverbs-introduction) are equivalent to "Adnouns".
 1. In the cryptocurrency world, you can just [clone a bunch of coins](https://techcrunch.com/2017/08/02/wtf-is-bitcoin-cash-and-is-it-worth-anything/) and end up having twice the amount of money (assuming people want to trade the cloned version).
 1. Apart from the literal meaning, ["per diem"](https://en.wikipedia.org/wiki/Per_diem) appears to mean "daily expense allowance" as well.
 1. 人仔 is worth more than the other kind of dollar now.